 On a national level, litigation and federal policy decisions have continued to shape the United States Environmental Protection Agency's ("U.S. EPA") approach to limiting CO2 emissions from coal-fired power plants.
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
-On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.
-Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan.
-On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions from existing electric generating units, written comments were due by February 26, 2018.
-On July 9, 2018 a draft of a new rule, which would replace the Clean Power Plan, was sent to the White House for review.
+On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.78 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
+In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan,79 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.80 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions from existing electric generating units, written comments were due by February 26, 2018.81 On July 9, 2018 a draft of a new rule, which would replace the Clean Power Plan, was sent to the White House for review.82

 The U.S. EPA released its proposed rulemaking, titled the "Affordable Clean Energy" ("ACE") rule, on August 21, 2018.
-On June 19, 2019, the EPA issued the final rule to replace the Clean Power Plan.
-The ACE rule established emissions guidelines for states to use for developing limits to CO2 emissions from coal-fired power plants which identifies coal plant heat rate improvements as the best system of emission reduction (BSER).
-The ACE rule is generally less stringent as compared with the Clean Power Plan (which would have imposed limitations on emissions from power plants to be achieved through switching power plant fuels from coal to natural gas, increasing generation from renewable resources, or requiring new coal-fired plants to meet low CO2 emissions limits only possible through the use of carbon capture technology).
+83 On June 19, 2019, the EPA issued the final rule to replace the Clean Power Plan.
+The ACE rule established emissions guidelines for states to use for developing limits to CO2 emissions from coal-fired power plants which identifies coal plant heat rate improvements as the best system of emission reduction (BSER).84